 Primary hyperaldosteronism is due to the excess production of the adrenal gland, more specifically the zona glomerulosa.
 This can present more commonly as a primary tumor in the gland known as Conn syndrome or bilateral hyperplasia.
 Rarer forms are unilateral adrenal hyperplasia, ectopic aldosterone-secreting tumors, aldosterone-producing adrenocortical carcinomas, and familial hyperaldosteronism type 1.

 Secondary hyperaldosteronism occurs due to excess activation of the renin-angiotensin-aldosterone system (RAAS).
-This activation can take the form of a renin-producing tumor, renal artery stenosis, or edematous disorders like left ventricular heart failure, cor pulmonale, or cirrhosis with ascites.
+This activation can take the form of a renin-producing tumor, renal artery stenosis, or edematous disorders like left ventricular heart failure, pregnancy, cor pulmonale, or cirrhosis with ascites.

 Primary hyperaldosteronism is the culprit of less than 1% of hypertensive patients.
 Although a higher prevalence has been considered, studies have shown an overestimation of cases.
 Secondary hyperaldosteronism is diagnosed even less often than primary.
 Both present more frequently in women.